3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 Currently, HOMER prepared by coreboot is different than what Hostboot does:

-- enabling existing Hostboot's debug output to log math done when building HOMER increases boot time to 4 hours (6 when booting with both CPUs)
 - Hostboot uses complicated floating-point operations that in the end result in the same floor values as integer math would do
   - except sometimes intermediate values exceed `float` precision